Senior Vice President – Fossil Operations

 Prior to becoming an officer with PSEG, Mr. Clark spent 17 years with the company in positions of increasing responsibility.
 Previous positions at PSEG Fossil include senior director - SERVCO and Fossil support services, plant manager of both the Bergen and Sewaren generating stations, and manager of Maplewood Testing Services.
 Mr. Clark began his career at PSEG Nuclear and lent his expertise at the plants as commercial director of Nuclear Development; director of Business Support and Nuclear Finance; and manager, Materials and Logistics.

-Mr. Clark is known throughout the energy industry as an advocate of diversity and inclusion, with extensive experience in both services and operational leadership, relied upon to lead cross-functional strategic projects focused on gaining increased efficiencies and continuous improvement.
+Mr. Clark is known throughout the energy industry as an advocate of diversity, equity and inclusion, with extensive experience in both services and operational leadership, relied upon to lead cross-functional strategic projects focused on gaining increased efficiencies and continuous improvement.

 Mr. Clark received an MBA with a concentration in finance from the University of Delaware and a bachelor’s degree in business administration from the University of South Carolina-Aiken.